-To get started we have some warmup functions to start.
-Some problems say to solve with a particular loop form, so you get practice with both forms.
-Some of the functions use strings, and some use lists (lists are in the Fri lecture).
+We have some warmup string and list functions to get started.
+Some of the functions use strings, and some use lists (lists and main() writing are in the Fri lecture).

 > strlisthw section on the server